General Information Frequently Asked Questions

 I can’t afford pet food, can you help me?,

-No, we rely on donations to feed animals at the shelter.
-There is a Pet Food Pantry available in Livingston County if you need help feeding your pet.
-You may call Gleanors 313-923-3535 or MHS at (517) 552-8050 for more information about this program.
+We rely on donations to feed the animals at the shelter but occasionally are able to assist.
+Please contact the Pet Food Pantry available in Livingston County if you need help feeding your pet.
+You may call Gleaners 313-923-3535 or MHS at (517) 552-8050 for more information about this program.

 I saw a cat stuck in a tree or a dog out on the ice, who should I call?,